alexamousley/lifespan_topological_turning_points/README.md

 - target_density (91x1): The target densities for each age group (0-90) used in the variable density thresholding procedure
 - pca_*: various PCA outputs (e.g., scores, loadings, etc)
 - lasso_coefs: the coefficients from the LASSO regressions per epoch
+- random_networks: randomized networks with preserved density and degree-distributions